rtorchia/DSC-Envisalink/README.md

 4. After the DSC-Envisalink SmartApp is installed in the IDE, find it in the list and select _Edit Properties_.

-5. Click _Enable OAuth_ in Smart App" and save the changes.
+5. Click _Enable OAuth_ in SmartApp and save the changes.

 ### SmartApp Setup